Easy Apple Cake

 Peel the skins, remove the core, slice thinly and set aside until ready to use.

-• To a large bowl or stand mixer, begin by creaming together the butter and white sugar until smooth.
+• To a large bowl or stand mixer, begin by creaming together the butter and granulated sugar until smooth.

 • Slowly add in one egg at a time until well incorporated.